ThePrimeagen/dev-prod-2/lessons/04-tools/B-jq.md

 ---

 ## JQ
-Another hidden treasure in the family of CLI tools.
-This one has personaly saved me so much time its hard to quantify
+JQ, the hidden treasure in the family of CLI tools.
+This one has personaly saved me so much time its hard to qualify just how important it is

 <br>
 <br>